Meet Kellie – Physical Therapist, Clinical Director

 Kellie has gained direct pediatric experience through observations, internships, clinicals, and employment opportunities that allowed her to treat a variety of diagnoses in both clinic settings as well as in homes and child care facilities through both Kentucky and Indiana First Steps Programs.
 These settings included Adaptive Physical Education, The Rehab Institute of Chicago, a local outpatient pediatric facility, and most recently a pediatric clinic in Madison, Indiana.
-The diagnoses and symptoms she has treated includes but is not limited to hypotonia, Down Syndrome, cerebral palsy, autism spectrum disorders, developmental delay, neurological disorders, and toe walking.
+The diagnoses and symptoms she has treated include but is not limited to hypotonia, Down Syndrome, cerebral palsy, autism spectrum disorders, developmental delay, neurological disorders, and toe walking.

-Kellie has spent several hours on continued education courses including one certifying her in the AEPS evaluation tool.
+Kellie has spent several hours on continuing education courses including one certifying her in the AEPS evaluation tool.
 Kellie is married to her husband, Jonathon.
 In her spare time, she enjoys spending time with her family and friends.
 Kellie loves to play with her golden-doodle Izzy, and enjoys lots of outdoor activities like biking and wakeboarding!

 She has always known she wanted to be a pediatric physical therapist and enjoys working with the team of therapists at TheraPLACE Learning Center.

-Meet Sarah – Physical Therapist
+Meet Sarah H – Physical Therapist

 Sarah Hutton is a physical therapist who received her bachelor's degree in Health Science from Bellarmine University in May 2015.
 She then went on to

 During her time at Bellarmine University, Sarah completed a 3-month internship at TheraPLACE Learning Center.
-She was thrilled to later accept an invitation to return as a full time therapist!
+She was thrilled to later accept an invitation to return as a full-time therapist!
 At Bellarmine, Sarah also participated in several pediatric aquatic therapy research studies including a case report and case study on the use of aquatic therapy to improve lung function and quality of life in children with Duchennes Muscular Dystrophy.
 Sarah and the rest of her research team were proud to represent Bellarmine University in presenting this research at the Combined Section Meeting 2017 in San Antonio, Texas as an aquatic therapy platform presentation.
 They were later asked to submit their research for publication in the National Aquatic Therapy Journal.

 Sarah has two younger brothers who helped foster her love of pediatric therapy as they have an Autism and Down syndrome diagnosis.
 Her love for pediatric therapy continued to grow after she received physical therapy before and after having her own spinal fusion surgery for scoliosis in 2007.

-In her free time, Sarah loves spending time with her miniature goldendoodle (Nala), working out, running, boxing, reading, playing video games, and spending time with her friends & family.
+In her free time, Sarah loves spending time with her miniature Goldendoodle (Nala), working out, running, boxing, reading, playing video games, and spending time with her friends & family.
 Sarah is also extremely passionate about traveling the world.
 So far her travels have taken her all around the United States, Bahamas, Austria, Germany, Italy, Mexico, South Korea, and Japan.
 She hopes to continue her adventures and learn more about other places and their cultures.

-Meet Lauren G – Speech Language Pathologist
+Meet Lauren – Speech Language Pathologist

 Lauren Simmons is a speech-language pathologist who graduated from Ball State University with a bachelor’s degree in Speech Pathology and Audiology in December 2014.
 Lauren went on to graduate with her master’s degree in speech-language pathology from Ball State University in December 2016.
 During graduate school, Lauren completed her fieldwork at Meridian Pediatric Rehabilitation, IU Health Ball Memorial Hospital Neonatal Intensive Care Unit, Signature Healthcare, and within the Anderson Community School system.
-Her fieldwork experience provided Lauren with the opportunity to work with children with many different diagnosis including, but not limited to autism spectrum disorder, attention deficit hyperactivity disorder, cerebral palsy, developmental delay, feeding difficulties, and fetal alcohol syndrome.
+Her fieldwork experience provided Lauren with the opportunity to work with children with many different diagnoses including, but not limited to autism spectrum disorder, attention deficit hyperactivity disorder, cerebral palsy, developmental delay, feeding difficulties, and fetal alcohol syndrome.